 - Fiction: The Truth (ironically)

 Head back to the library to browse the bookshelves in addition to DVDs!
-Books may be old-school, but they're absolutely still one of the best forms.
+Books may be old-school, but they're absolutely still one of the best forms of entertainment.
 Pick up a well-written book with good imagery and this cable alternative is like activating a personal built-in TV inside your brain as you picture the characters and unfold a new world.

 Books are also great alternatives to cable TV because of all the benefits they offer for your intellectual, emotional, and even physical health.
 Regular reading can slow cognitive aging, increase your empathy, reduce stress (which comes with quite a cocktail of health benefits), and more.
 Check out this ultimate list of best books for women!

-Armed with all these cable alternatives, are you feeling ready to cut the cord?
+Now that you are armed with the best cable alternatives, are you feeling ready to cut the cord?
 I promise—you won't miss the commercials!